schurterb/table-optimizer/README.md

 * --optimize-number       Optimizes the number of tables within the room, as well as their positioning.

+When searching for the optimum of the 'number_of_round_tables' and 'number_of_square_tables' parameters are used as the maximum values for those fields.

 ### Configuration

 The table optimizer algorithm can be configured via the config.ini.
 The purpose